gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Dockety?
 Any o' that true?"
-the mayor asked.
-Her tone was still light,
-but her ears had flattened too.
+the mayor asked with just a hint of growl in her voice.

 "These possess several saw blades," the bot acknowledged.
 It gestured at Crusher.